-(DAT E)

-(NAM Presid (Addr dent, Chapter

-Dear :

-on Board of Directors of ASHRAE at its (annual-winter) meeting in (city) (date) has, by a two-thirds vote of the members present, agreed with Members Council's nmendation to the Board that the charter of the (name) Chapter be revoked.
+The Board of Directors of ASHRAE at its \\\\\ (annual-winter) meeting in \\\\\ (city) on \\\\\ (date) has, by a two-thirds vote of the members present, agreed with Members Council's recommendation to the Board that the charter of the \\\\\ (name) Chapter be revoked.

-of this you fe decisi time a owed in the revocation policy, you or representatives of the chapter, are entitled to a hearing in front a Board, or a committee of three or more members appointed by this Board, to present your case if seel we have erred in this matter.
-You have 30 days from the date of this letter to advise me of your ion.
-If a hearing is requested, you, or the representatives of the chapter, will be notified of the date, and place of this hearing.
-If you fail to respond within the allotted time it will be assumed that you with the Board's action in this matter.
+As allowed in the revocation policy, you or representatives of the chapter, are entitled to a hearing in front of this Board, or a committee of three or more members appointed by this Board, to present your case if you feel we have erred in this matter.
+You have 30 days from the date of this letter to advise me of your decision.
+If a hearing is requested, you, or the representatives of the chapter, will be notified of the date, time and place of this hearing.
+If you fail to respond within the allotted time it will be assumed that you agree with the Board's action in this matter.

-Since erely,

-Execu utive Vice President

-cc: DRC Chapter File Chair, Members Council